vinayhegde1990/devops-notes/docs/source/GIT.rst

 GIT
 ************

-*Some useful links to cover the basics of GIT*
+*Some useful links to explain the concepts of GIT*

 ########
 Concepts